machanism-org/machai/genai-client/src/site/markdown/functional-tools.md

 #### Runtime behavior

-The provider uses `@Param` metadata to build the JSON schema for the tool.
+The provider uses `@Param` metadata to build parameter descriptors and JSON schema for the tool.
 Parameters without a declared default are treated as required.

+At invocation time, the provider:

+- reads the JSON argument by the declared parameter name,
+- uses the default when the argument is missing,
+- treats `Param.NULL` and `Param.NOT_DEFINED` as no effective default value,
+- and converts the resulting string into the Java parameter type.

 The special parameter name `project_dir` is reserved by the provider.
-When a parameter uses that name and the provider has a working directory configured, the value is injected by the provider.
-In that case, it is omitted from the JSON schema shown to the model and resolved automatically from the current provider project directory.
+When a parameter uses that name and a working directory is configured, the provider injects the current project directory path automatically.
+That parameter is also excluded from the published schema so the model does not need to supply it.

 #### Type mapping

-Java parameter types are mapped to JSON schema types by the provider.
-In the current implementation, common mappings include:
+Java parameter types are mapped to JSON schema types through the provider type converter.
+Common mappings include:

 - `String` and `File` to `string`,
 - `int` and `Integer` to `integer`,